BUCKLES FARM MULTI-PARCEL AUCTION

 Tract 8 is a great combination of irrigated and dryland farm.
-An underground Xcel electricity line runs through middle of northern quarter sections.
+An underground electricity line runs through middle of northern quarter sections.

 Tract 8 features one irrigation well pumping 276 GPM.
 The quarter-mile sprinkler is nozzled at 250 GPM.
 Tract 8 also includes a livestock well and windmill in the SW quarter and is bordered by and accessible from County Road 10 along its entire eastern boundary.
 3-Phase electricity is available on the eastern boundary.

 Tract 8 includes a 1996 Lockwood 1996-2005 sprinkler.

 Tract 9 features nearly 630 acres of dryland farm with the balance of the tract being native grassland.
 The tract has access to power lines running along the southern boundary.
 The eastern and western boundaries are fenced with 4-strand bared wire fence and includes some north to south cross fencing.

 This property has outstanding access, bordered by blacktop County Road U along its southern boundary, N Palo Duro Road along the west, and the railroad and US Hwy 287 along the eastern boundary.

 Tract 10 is an outstanding native grass property ready to run cows.
 The tract is fenced around its perimeter and includes one stock well, large metal stock tank, and an overflow, dirt tank.
 And with US Hwy frontage along its western boundary, the access to Tract 10 can't be beat.

 This quarter-section includes 161.77± acres formerly enrolled in CRP.
 Tract 11 includes one previously operated irrigation well in its northeastern corner that could be utilized for stock water and is ready to graze.